alinerivieri/coming_soon_page/readme.md

 🤓 Learning:

-- Use JavaScript: make a countdown time
+- JavaScript: make a countdown time
 - Improving the knowledge of responsiveness with @media

 📄 Requirements: